 Perfect to use as a cleansing co-wash and I would use this conditioner every day of the week!
 These are often on sale in Superdrug or Boots at 2 for 1.

 Protein Free.
-This protein-free conditioner from Shea Moisture is a Godsend.
-It is able to penetrate low porosity hair and provides balanced and nourished hydration where hair needs it most.
+This protein-free conditioner from Giovanni is a godsend.
+It is able to penetrate low porosity hair and provides balanced and nourishing hydration where hair needs it most.

 If you suffer from protein overload, this is the conditioner for you.